-Raspberry Pi, which was used as a point of entry to JPL’s network, is a single-board computer the size of a credit card.
+What is a Raspberry Pi?
+It’s a single-board computer the size of a credit card.
 It’s widely popular for its diverse capabilities and low price.
 It’s often used to teach beginners how to code or when building various DIY projects.
 However, this time it was utilized for more nefarious purposes.

 The incident drives home the point that hacking doesn’t require massive technological resources.
 If an organization like NASA was breached with a simple $25 device, imagine how vulnerable your unprotected networks are.
 Make sure you practice at least the basic security methods — create strong passwords, don’t connect to unfamiliar WiFi hotspots, and use a VPN.
 To protect your sensitive data, encrypt your files with NordLocker before you upload them to the cloud.